rgregor/debian-12-router/README.md

   - switch to two stage nftables setup with Flow offloading (it is much nice than iptables!)
   - Use dnsmasq as DHCPv4 Server and DNS resolver for local zones
   - switched to Aguard Home as main DNS resolver
+  - switched to using chrony NTP server/client with NTS (secure NTP) support
+  - transparent intercepts for outgoing unencrypted DNS and NTP with dnat to router

 - ongoing TODOs
   - netcup DDNS setup